celineguler/myblog/about.markdown

 __________________________________________________________________________________________________________
 <br>

-I write short blogs on concepts that are intriguing to me such as physics, AI, evolution, Africa (the Continent), chess etc. to clear my mind and learn better.

-I also keep my sources here a little ragged.
+I write so I learn better.
+Also keep my sources here a little ragged.

 ___________________________________________________________________________________________________________